Tgemayel/variable-fonts-figma/README.md

 You should see the Variable Fonts palette appear, similar to the screenshot above.

-You can select from the dozens of variable fonts in the [Google Fonts](https://fonts.google.com/?vfonly=true).
+- Pick one of the dozens of variable fonts available from [Google Fonts](https://fonts.google.com/?vfonly=true).
-A "upload any font" feature is planned soon, but currently the button for it doesn't do anything.

-In the Preview section, enter some custom text.
+- In the Preview section, enter some custom text.

-Set the color and axes values you want.
+- Set the color and axes values you want.

-Then click the **Add** button at the top of the Preview section.
+- Then click the **Add** button at the top of the Preview section.

-This will add a Vector graphic object to your Figma file.
+This will add a Vector graphic object to your Figma canvas.

-The plugin remembers which Vector graphic objects it created, and their text remains editable in the plugin panel.

-You can now use the Vector like normal, with all Figma's other tools and plugins for graphics.

-#### Known Issues

-There are some issues it is good to be aware of, and which will take some time to address:

-* [#7](https://github.com/Tgemayel/variable-fonts-figma/issues/7) OpenType Shaping Doesn't Work (Arabic, Indic, South East Asian fonts)
+That result is a normal figma Vector object that you can do all the normal things you can typically do with such objects.

+It is **NOT** a Text object!

+You can only edit a graphic's text within the plugin window, because the plugin saves some metadata of what the text input was inside that Vector object.

+It can only load variable fonts as TTF files from URLs, not fonts you have installed.

+An "upload any font" feature is planned soon.

 ## Development